Mitigating the Bias of Centered Objects in Common Datasets

 Similarly we have retrained different classification network architectures on ImageNet where we have applied a large random translation on the images.
 Translation is typically applied in data augmentation, but usually images are shifted only by a few pixels.
 We have used periodic translations with a random amount which were ranging between zero pixels and one quarter of the width and height of the image.
 This can introduce a lot of problems and artifacts in the images (for example an object can be cut in half), since the exact location of the objects is unknown in this dataset, on the other hand the object will be more likely to be close to the boundaries.

 Once these networks were trained we have examined their performance on the original dataset and two modified datasets where the objects were moved to the boundary.
 We have used our earlier described small ImageNet subsample, containing hundred images with objects at the boundary and in case of MS-COCO we used the previously described method to generate randomly shifted samples for the test images.

-The results on the ImageNet dataset can be seen in Table \ref{tab:ImageNEt} meanwhile the result for object detection are displayed in Table \ref{tab:MSCOCO}.
+The results on the ImageNet dataset can be seen in Table \ref{tab:ImageNEt} meanwhile the results for object detection are displayed in Table \ref{tab:MSCOCO}.
 As it can be seen from these results the network performance has dropped slightly on the original test sets, when objects appeared at the boundary of the image during training.
 We assume that this can be caused by the artifacts introduced by our shifts.
 But on the test sets where objects appeared at the boundary, the networks where the central bias appeared during training performed horribly.
-Their accuracy has dropped by more than $65\%$ in case of classification and around $15\%$ in detection and segmentation problems.
+Their top-1 accuracy has dropped by more than $65\%$ in case of classification and around $15\%$ in detection and segmentation problems.